nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Generate traces with `go test`

-Produce a trace of execution of tests in pacakge.
+Produce a trace of execution of tests in package.

 ```